Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 * Enough information regarding Beliefs to participate in the consensus algorithm (about one day of orderings and transactions?)
 * The current State for the CVM

-The storage system therefore allows garbage collection to be performed on a periodic basis, so that unused historical storage an be reclaimed.
+The storage system therefore allows garbage collection to be performed on a periodic basis, so that unused historical storage can be reclaimed.
 Garbage collection is done on a mark+copy basis, where currently used storage is copied to a new data file, and after which the old data file can be safely discarded.
 This could theoretically be performed concurrently with ongoing Peer operation in a future version.

 This behaviour is of course configurable by Peer Operators - we expect some will want to maintain and index all historical data for analytical purposes.

 ### Cryptographic Primitives

-Convex uses cryptographic primitives for the following functions:
+Convex uses cryptographic primitives for the following functions.

 * Digital Signature (Using Ed25519)
   * For every Transaction submitted